 Weather is one of the greatest boating hazards.
 Having current weather information, understanding it properly, and knowing how it will affect where you are boating is essential.

 - About marine weather services to check what weather information is available and ways you can access it before you go boating and while at sea.

-Check your local maritime authority and also the Safe boating website for boating safety information.
+Check your local maritime authority and also the Australia New Zealand Safe Boating Education Group website for boating safety information.